Rule of Law vs Rule by Law: What’s the Difference and Why It Matters?

-Gavel and Scale rule of law and rule by law
+rule of law vs rule by law

-What is the Rule of Law?
+What Is the Rule of Law?

-It is also associated with the concept of natural law, which basically claims that because we all belong to the larger human community, everyone must be treated under the same laws and possess the same rights.
+It is also associated with the concept of natural law, which claims that because we all belong to the larger human community, everyone must be treated under the same laws and possess the same rights.

 Do you have any of these questions: